Filed under: Action, Anti-fascist, The Grouch, The State

 The Central Valley Militia

-Central Valley Militia leader Jenya Marie SOURCE: FACEBOOK
+Central Valley Militia leader Jeyna Marie Griffin, 35.
+SOURCE: FACEBOOK

-Photos posted by Marie on social media show the local Proud Boys hanging out while wearing Central Valley Militia t-shirts; indicating mutual support and collaboration between the two organizations.
-Marie also posted a video while at a recent “Back the Blue” rally in Modesto, where she claimed local Proud Boys were also in attendance.
+Photos posted by Griffin on social media show the local Proud Boys hanging out while wearing Central Valley Militia t-shirts; indicating mutual support and collaboration between the two organizations.
+Griffin also posted a video while at a recent “Back the Blue” rally in Modesto, where she claimed local Proud Boys were also in attendance.

 Members of the Modesto Proud Boys Hold Event While Wearing “Central Valley Militia” Shirts SOURCE: FACEBOOK